tjercus/privateer-app/README.md

 ### nice to have

+- wrap validationResult in a ADT
+- Zod: use Zod TypeScript types instead of own types
+- Zod: perhaps use 'zorm' as Form lib to integrate better with Zod
 - try with generic table component as in the article below
 - RBAC
 - where to assemble the domain, on the app or the server?